ryedin/site/_posts/2016-10-28-dev-test-prod-parity.md

 First, install the fantastic [Docker for Mac](https://docs.docker.com/engine/installation/mac/) to get a Docker environment running on your laptop.
 This app is practically magic, and offers a fast Linux environment on your Mac laptop.

 Next, put in some effort to "Dockerize" your app.
-The goal is to boot your app with a single command: `docker-compose up`.
+The goal is to boot your app with a single command: `docker-compose up` or `convox start`.
 This involves writing a `Dockerfile` and a `docker-compose.yml` file.

 Apps that already follow the Twelve Factor Methodology aren’t too hard to get into shape.